Danappelxx/SwiftMongoDB/README.md

 mongod
 ```

-You can either open the example project (same thing as the quickstart), or go through the slightly more in-depth version in the Tutorial.
+You can now go skip to the quickstart or read through the more in-depth Tutorial.

 # Quickstart
 Make sure you have MongoDB (`mongod` in bash) running and have the library imported.